samuel-jimenez/GramEditor/docs/src/configuring-tehanu.md

 ## Per-release Channel Overrides

-Tehanu reads the same `settings.json` across all release channels (Stable, Preview or Nightly).
+Gram reads the same `settings.json` across all release channels (Stable, Preview or Nightly).
 However, you can scope overrides to a specific channel by adding top-level `stable`, `preview`, `nightly` or `dev` objects.
 They are merged into the base configuration with settings from these keys taking precedence upon launching the specified build.
 For example: